7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 - Place the tray under grow lights or on a bright windowsill

-- Add up to 3 cups of pH-balanced nutrient water (5.5-6.5 pH) to the reservoir tray
+- Add up to 3 cups of pH-balanced nutrient water (5.5 to 6.5 pH) to the reservoir tray

 Watering schedule: